DanielSarmiento04/mathematics_fundamental/Readme.md

 <img src= "images/challenge_1.png">

+# Polynomials
+    Concepts:

+    Polynomials some terms.
+    in the equation  2x+ 5 => 2 and 5 are coefficients and x is the variable
+    in the equation
+$$ 4xy^2 +3z $$

+    4 and 3 are coefficients and x, y and z are the variables

 ## Notes
 The folder with the name electronics contains an applied use of the theory in analog electronics calculations